 There are currently 197 Parties to the Convention, encompassing all 193 member states of the United Nations, the European Union, the Cook Islands, and Niue.
 Australia ratified the convention in 2000.

-The Convention covers a number of themes in which Australia has both a domestic and international interest, including desertification, land degradation, drought, sustainable development, sustainable land management, drought mitigation and adaptation to climate change.
+The Convention covers a number of themes in which Australia has both a domestic and international interest, including desertification, land degradation, sustainable development, sustainable land management, drought mitigation and adaptation to climate change.

 The Conference of the Parties (COP)

-In accordance with article 26, it is a requirement under the Convention for Parties to communicate about measures undertaken to implement the Convention, results achieved and challenges they faced along the way.
+In accordance with article 26, it is a requirement under the Convention for Parties to communicate information about measures undertaken to implement the Convention, results achieved and challenges they faced along the way.